Luvishable/Linear-Algebra-Python/README.md

 # LINEAR ALGEBRA IMPLEMENTATION IN PYTHON

-### In this repo, I am gonna explore some concepts to me in _linear algebra_ that are unknown to me and code them via python.
+### In this repo, I am gonna explore some concepts in _linear algebra_ and code them via python.

 ---